Practicing for tonight; just a few hours away!! #ClassOf2025

 A statement from Superintendent Dr. Janie Sims: "Today is a great day to be a Hornet.
 On behalf of the Board of Trustees and the entire Athens ISD family, I want to express our heartfelt thanks to the voters for approving this bond.
 Your support represents a huge investment in the future of our students and our community.
 We are committed to being responsible stewards of these resources, ensuring every dollar is used wisely — and we’ll be sharing updates and milestones as projects get underway.
 Thank you for trusting us to continue making Athens ISD the educational heart of East Texas."

-17 days ago, Elise Mullinix
+about 1 month ago, Elise Mullinix

 graphic says thank you voters!
 Athens ISD bond 2025 approved